There are so many historic sites in Beijing that the most important ones require at least few days of sightseeing.

 To the south of the Forbidden City is the Tiananmen Square – the Gate of Heavenly Peace, the largest square in the world, it is 800 meters long and 300 meters wide.
 Here is the mausoleum of Mao Zedong and the Monument to the People's Heroes, 38 meters high.
 Tiananmen Square is known for many groundbreaking political events - to this day it is a place for military parades and celebrations of the most important national holidays.

-Northeast of the center of Beijing, there is the Lama Temple with fascinating traditional Chinese architecture.
+Northeast of the centre of Beijing, there is the Lama Temple with fascinating traditional Chinese architecture.
 It is one of the largest and most important temples of Tibetan Buddhism - the entire complex covers an area of 60,000 square meters.
 It is also known as the Palace of Harmony and Peace, as it was originally the residence of one of the Chinese princes, and was later converted to a temple.
 It comprises, inter alia, the Pavilion of Eternal Happiness, the Pavilion of the Circle of Rights, the Wanfu Pavilion, and a 18-meter statue of Buddha of the Future.
 It opened for visitors only in 1981 - since then every year it is visited by over a million tourists.

 Taoist Temple of Heaven, situated in the southern part of the city, is yet another monument which is on the UNESCO World Heritage List.
 It is one of the most important religious places of the Empire period.
 The whole temple complex occupies an area of 2.73 km² and belongs to the Palace of Prayer for Good Harvests with a distinctive three eaves blue roof symbolizing the sky, the Imperial Vault of Heaven, and the Round Altar, which once housed the Throne of Heaven.
 Currently, the place where it stood is considered by the Chinese as the centre of the Empire and the world.
 According to the custom one should stand on it and stomp on, that is why every day there are crowds of people waiting for their turn.

-Visitors are also greatly impressed by the Summer Palace of Chinese emperors - a vast palace complex away from the center, built on Longevity Hill and around the Kunming lake.
+Visitors are also greatly impressed by the Summer Palace of Chinese emperors - a vast palace complex away from the centre, built on Longevity Hill and around the Kunming lake.
 It occupies an area of 70 thousand m2.
 Around it is a park that represents garden solutions typical of Chinese culture.
 Nearly 70% of its area is occupied by artificial lakes.
 The entire complex is more than 3,000 buildings - arbours, residence, halls, etc.

 Near Beijing, one can also see the portion of the Great Wall of China - one of the most important tourist attractions in the world, which ranks among the seven new wonders of the world.
 Its total length is not known - it is estimated that it may be about 6700 km.
 Currently, in the area of Beijing there are 6 major parts of this monument.